tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 3. Instructor Do: Create a Database (5 min)

-In this activity, the instructor walks students through the process of creating a database in PostgreSQL.
+In this activity, you will walk students through the process of creating a database in PostgreSQL.

 Begin by verifying that everyone has successfully installed pgAdmin and PostgreSQL.
 Everyone should have completed this step prior to today's class.